Chapter 65 – Breaking with the Sophia Alma Mater.

 Unlike with English or any other phonetic script, you cannot just look at the script and hope to be able to read it.
 You have to prepare.
 You cannot fake reading ability.

 And by far the easiest way to prepare is to listen repeatedly to a recording, checking the meanings of the words you do not understand.
-(Using a Japanese dictionary is much easier if you know the pronunciation of the word you are seeking.)
+(Using a Japanese dictionary is much easier if you know the pronunciation of the word whose meaning you are seeking.)

 If a student had not prepared, then when it came for him or her to read a sentence in the text, and to translate it, he or she would be left tongue-tied in front of the class.